MitMaro/git-interactive-rebase-tool/README.md

 Download the `.deb` file from the [releases page][releases] and install.
 The executable will be installed to `/usr/bin`.

+You may need to install ncurses with `apt-get install libncurses5` if it is not satisfied.

 ##### Configure Git

     git config --global sequence.editor interactive-rebase-tool